upnt/neovim-docker/README.md

 This container allows the use of neovim which are various versions.

-Please see the release page.
+Please see the Packages page.